 2. Announce potential redundancies to employees

-It’s important that your people are communicated to clearly about what’s happening in your workplace.
+It’s important that your employees receive clear communication about what’s happening in your workplace.
 A group meeting is important, explaining the reasons for the decision and advice on potential redeployment in the business, followed up by individual meetings with employees facing redundancy.

 3. Provide employees with an appropriate final letter

-This letter needs to set out the employee’s final pay and notice period, or in the case of redeployment, a letter that states and sets out the terms of new employment offer.
+You need to provide the employees facing redundancy with an appropriate final letter.
+This letter needs to set out the employee’s final pay and notice period, or in the case of redeployment, a letter that states and sets out the terms of the new employment offer.